 Your spouse is a gift with a free will

 If you really thought of your spouse as someone with a free will to choose, how would that affect the way you treat him/her?
-Just like you did when you were dating, you should give your spouse a reason to choose you.
+Like you did when you were dating, you should give your spouse a reason to choose you.
 Don’t use your marriage covenant as something you can use to force your spouse to stay with you.

 God could have made us without a free will, where we had to have a relationship with Him and we had to live exactly as He created us to live.
 But He didn’t.
 He created us with a free will.
 He knew the relationship He desired with us had to come from our free will to choose Him over not choosing Him.